 Inbound lead generation

-Inbound marketing encompasses all the strategies, tactics, and tools used to generate inbound leads.
+Inbound marketing means all the strategies, tactics, and tools used to generate inbound leads.
 What makes inbound marketing so effective is that once you create inbound systems and workflows, leads will start coming in automatically.

 You don’t need to spend countless hours hunting them down.
 You still have to be involved, but you can focus more time and energy on engaging with prospects and refining your lead generation system.